stanford-rc/www.sherlock.stanford.edu/src/docs/overview/concepts.md

 ### Common questions

-??? question "Why doing maintenances at all?"
+**Q: Why doing maintenances at all?**

-    Due to growth in our compute environment and the increasing complexity of the systems we deploy, we felt it prudent to arrange for a regular time when we could comfortably and without pressure fix problems or update facilities with minimal impact to our customers.
+**A**: Due to growth in our compute environment and the increasing complexity of the systems we deploy, we felt it prudent to arrange for a regular time when we could comfortably and without pressure fix problems or update facilities with minimal impact to our customers.
 Most, if not all, major HPC centers have regular maintenance schedules.
 We also need to enforce the [Minimum Security][url_minsec] rules edicted by the Stanford Information Security Office, which mandate deployment of security patches in a timely manner.

-??? question "Why Tuesdays 8am-12am?
-Why not do this late at night?"
+**Q: Why Tuesdays 8am-12am?
+Why not do this late at night?**

-    We have observed that the least busy time for our services is at the beginning of the week in the morning hours.
+**A:** We have observed that the least busy time for our services is at the beginning of the week in the morning hours.
 Using this time period should not interrupt most of our users.
 If the remote possibility of a problem that extends past the scheduled downtime occurs, we would have our full staff fresh and available to assist in repairs and quickly restore service.

-??? question "I have jobs running, what will happen to them?"
+**Q: I have jobs running, what will happen to them?**

-    For long-running jobs, we strongly recommend checkpointing your results on a periodic basis.
+**A:** For long-running jobs, we strongly recommend checkpointing your results on a periodic basis.
 Besides, we will place a reservation in the scheduler for each maintenance that would prevent jobs to run past it.
 This means that the scheduler will only allow jobs to run if they can finish by the time the maintenance starts.
 If you submit a long job soon before the maintenance, it will be delayed until after the maintenance.
 That will ensure that no work is lost when the maintence starts.